Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Simulation Study

 \section{Simulation Study}

-We now compare the statistical properties of the RV estimator in \eqref{eq:RVDef} and the pre-averaging version from \eqref{eqn:RV_PAVG} based on different sampling schemes in simulations.
-Besides validating our theoretical derivations, the aim of the simulation study is to quantify the efficiency gains that can be made when employing intrinsic time sampling schemes, also under more general process and noise specifications than covered by our theory.
+We now compare the statistical properties of the RV estimator in \eqref{eq:RVDef} based on different sampling schemes in simulations under general (leverage-type) process and noise specifications.
+In addition to validating our theoretical derivations, the aim of the simulation study is to analyze the impact of MMN on the sampling schemes and to quantify the efficiency gains of \emph{intrinsic time} sampling.

-We simulate $D=4800$ days from the TTSV model in \eqref{eq:TTSV_model} using $T=23400$, which is motivated by typical trading days at the NYSE consisting of 6.5 hours, i.e., 23400 seconds of trading.
-We use the following processes for the trading intensity and the tick volatility